Summary of Research for Fadi Aloul

 1. M-Stock: Efficient Stock Monitoring for Mobile Users

-3rd International Conference on Information & Communication Technologies: From Theory to Applications (ICTTA), April 2008.
+IEEE International Conference on Information & Communication Technologies: From Theory to Applications (ICTTA), Damascus, Syria, 1-4, April 2008.

 Sensor Networks